oyanzhi/tp/docs/UserGuide.md

 ## <font color=#ff990f>Known issues</font>

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the `preferences.json` file created by the application before running the application again.
+To fix this, delete the `preferences.json` file created by the application, then restart the app.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
-The remedy is to manually restore the minimized Help Window.
+To fix this, manually restore the minimized Help Window.

 --------------------------------------------------------------------------------------------------------------------